Lake Charles Public Records Directory

 Jail & Inmate Records

-The Calcasieu Correctional Center serves as the primary detention facility for the parish.
+The Calcasieu Correctional Center is the primary detention facility for the parish.
 Located in Lake Charles, the facility processes everyone arrested in the area through a booking procedure that includes fingerprinting, photographing, and recording personal information.
 The public can look up current detainees through the sheriff's office website.
 Visitation requires scheduling appointments and following strict facility guidelines.
 Bond procedures follow Louisiana state law, with options including cash bonds, surety bonds, or property bonds based on the charges and what the court allows.

 Arrest Records